 FY 2019-2020 FDEP Grant Work Plan

 The image on the left shows the current status of the Climate Change Vulnerability Assessment project.
-The first five steps of the assessment are complete, and the report has been shared with the community.
-The project team is now working on Step 6, to update the vulnerability assessment to meet requirements of the 2021 Resilient Florida legislation
+The first five steps of the assessment were completed in2021, and the report was shared with the community.
+In 2022, the project team completed Step 6, to update the vulnerability assessment to meet the requirements of the 2021 Resilient Florida legislation (See Appendix 9).

 culminated with the selection of twelve specific threats to Southeast Palm Beach County to be further evaluated.
 Those threats are shown below with visual icons associated with each.
 Colors represent general themes (meteorological, health, heat, water).
 To read more information about each threat, please download the PDF filehere.